Fright Night (franchise): Fright Night 2: New Blood (2013)

 Some time after their near-death experiences while encountering Jerry Dandrige, Charley Brewster attends a college in Romania as a foreign exchange student, alongside his friend "Evil" Ed and his ex-girlfriend Amy.
 Following a series of events, he begins to suspect that his seductive art professor Gerri Dandrige may also be undead.
 As he begins to investigate his suspicions further he discovers that she is actually the ancient Elizabeth Báthory, a vampire who seeks to complete a pagan ritual with the blood of a "new moon virgin" and that she plans to do so with Amy.
 Though their relationship didn't last, Charley still loves Amy, and is determined to stop the sacrifice from happening.
 As things seem to be hopeless he turns once again to the person that helped him defeat Jerry, the vampire hunter Peter Vincent.
 Together they race against time, to stop the monsters from completing their scheme which will turn them all into creatures of the night.

-Potential future
+Future

 In October 2020, Tom Holland announced that a legacy sequel to the original film which largely ignores the events of Part 2, was in development.
 Holland stated that he is working on a script that is tentatively titled, Fright Night: Resurrection.
 The project will largely, retcon the events of the 1988 sequel.
 Though the filmmaker would not reveal many of the story details, he stated that the plot involves original characters: Charlie Brewster, Edward "Evil Ed" Thompson, Jerry Dandrige, and Billy Cole.